-- Are responsible for using the school digital technology systems in accordance with the Pupil Acceptable Use Agreement - Have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations. - Need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so. - Will be expected to know and understand policies on the use of mobile devices, digital cameras and webcams.
-They should also know and understand policies on the appropriate capturing and use of images. - Will be expected to know and understand policies associated with cyberbullying. - Should understand the importance of adopting good Online Safety practice when using digital technologies out of school and realise that the school's Online Safety Policy should also provide guidance for their online behaviour outside school, if related to their membership of the school
+- are responsible for using the school digital technology systems in accordance with the Pupil Acceptable Use Agreement - have a good understanding of research skills and the need to avoid plagiarism and uphold copyright regulations - need to understand the importance of reporting abuse, misuse or access to inappropriate materials and know how to do so - will be expected to know and understand policies on the use of mobile devices and digital cameras.
+They should also know and understand policies on the taking / use of images and on cyber-bullying. - should understand the importance of adopting good e-Safety practice when using digital technologies out of school and realise that the school's e-Safety Policy covers their actions out of school, if related to their membership of the school